Admiring the view at Castle Crags State Park

 Lassen Volcanic National Park is one hour east of Redding.
-If you’d like to drive through, most years the park is open between July and September.
+If you’d like to drive through, most years the park is open June through September, and depending on snowfall, it may open as early as May and stay open as late as October.
 You can visit the museums and enjoy ranger-led hikes year-round.

-McArthur-Burney Falls Memorial State Park is a sight to see with falls that never dry out, even in August.
-Spend a fun afternoon hiking around the falls and picnicking at the Lake Britton, which is formed by the streams stemming from the falls.
+McArthur-Burney Falls Memorial State Park is a sight to see, with falls that never dry out, even in August.
+Spend a fun afternoon hiking around the falls and picnicking at Lake Britton, which is fed by streams stemming from the falls.

 Lava Beds National Monument is about three hours northeast of Redding in both Siskiyou and Modoc counties.
 The volcanic caves of the area can be explored by anyone.
-Bring your tennis shoes, flashlight and a light sweatshirt; the caves are cool compared to the outside air.
+Bring your sneakers, flashlight and a light sweatshirt; the caves are cool compared to the outside air.

 Whiskeytown National Recreation Area is home to Whiskeytown Lake, where you can take free ranger-led kayak trips, hike to various waterfalls or explore single-track bike trails.
 Interested in riding horseback or just want to see horses?
 Spend some time along the equestrian trails at Whiskeytown.

-Another favorite pastime is to walk the Sacramento River National Recreation Trail starting at the Sundial Bridge.
-By night, stroll along the beautifully illuminated cantilever cable-stayed, glass-bottom pedestrian bridge designed by “starchitect” Santiago Calatrava.
-By day, watch the shadow of the pylon tell time as it moves over the markers; this bridge is the tallest working sundial in the world.
+Another favorite pastime is to walk the Sacramento River National Recreation Trail starting at the Sundial Bridge, a cable-stayed, glass-bottom pedestrian bridge designed by “starchitect” Santiago Calatrava.